-The percent number of stations where positive (increasing) and negative (decreasing) trends in 1-, 7-, 15- and 30-day annual low flows for the three studied time frames are shown in Figure 3 (top panels).
+[19] The number of stations with positive (increasing) and negative (decreasing) trends in 1-, 7-, 15-, and 30-day annual low flows for the three studied time frames is shown in Figure 3 (top).
 The positive and negative nature of the trend is decided on the basis of the sign of the MK test statistic.
 However, one could also obtain similar results using the SS method, but those results may not always exactly be the same.
-From zero to a maximum of 4% difference (with a small average difference of 0.4%), between the results of the MK and

-SS methods, has been noticed in the present study when deciding the nature of the trend.
+From zero to a maximum of 4% difference (with a small average difference of 0.4%), between the results of the MK and SS methods, has been noticed when deciding the nature of the trend.
 The results of Figure 3 suggest that for the 40-year time frame, the proportion of positive (negative) trends is slightly smaller (larger) than the corresponding proportions for the 30-year and 50-year time frames.
-In general, as far as the nature of trend is concerned, the results obtained with the MK-PW, MK-TFPW and MK-BBS approaches are very similar, with about two thirds of the RHBN stations suggesting negative trends and the remaining one third suggesting positive trends.
+In general, as far as the positive and negative nature of trend is concerned, without the test of significance, the results for the MK-PW, MK-TFPW and MK-BBS approaches are very similar, with about two thirds of the RHBN stations suggesting negative trends and the remaining one third suggesting positive trends.

-The significance of the observed trends estimated with the MK-PW, MK-TFPW and MK-BBS approaches differs from each other, particularly for the cases of significantly autocorrelated time series.
-Therefore, it is important to know information about the serial structure of time series of various n-day low flows.
-The percent number of annual n-day low flow time series which exhibit significant autocorrelation coefficients of order $k \ (k \ge 1)$ for three studied time frames are given in Table 1.
-It should be noted that the autocorrelation coefficients for the PW and BBS approaches are obtained from the raw data samples for the autocorrelated time series and not from the transformed data as for the TFPW approach.
-The percent number of time series which show significant autocorrelation coefficients of order one is higher for the PW and BBS approaches as compared to the TFPW approach for the four annual n-day low flow time series for the three time frames studied.
-In general, the percent number of time series with significant autocorrelations is highest for 1-day low flows and lowest for 30-day low flows, irrespective of the approach of analysis for incorporating the effect of autocorrelations.
-It is also interesting to notice from Table 1 that a non-negligible number of low flow time series exhibit significant autocorrelation coefficients of order higher than one, particularly for the 30- and 40-year time frames.
-The PW and TFPW approaches assume that these autocorrelation coefficients are negligible.
+[20] The significance of the observed trends estimated with the MK-PW, MK-TFPW and MK-BBS approaches differs from each other, particularly for the cases of significantly autocorrelated time series.
+Therefore it is important to acquire information about the serial structure of time series of various n-day low flows.
+The number of annual n-day low-flow time series which exhibit significant autocorrelation coefficients of order $k(1 \le k \le 9)$ for three studied time frames is given in Table 1.
+It should be noted that the autocorrelation coefficients for the PW and BBS approaches are obtained directly from the observed data samples and not from the transformed data as for the TFPW approach.
+The number of time series which show significant autocorrelation coefficients of order one is higher for the PW and BBS approaches as compared to the TFPW approach for the four annual n-day low-flow time series for the three time frames studied.
+In general, the number of time series with significant autocorrelations is highest for 1-day low flows and lowest for 30-day low flows, irrespective of the approach of analysis for incorporating the effect of autocorrelations.
+It is also interesting to notice from Table 1 that a nonnegligible number of low-flow time series exhibit significant autocorrelation coefficients of order higher than one, particularly for the 30- and 40-year time frames.
+These autocorrelations may represent higher-order dependencies and hence need to be considered when estimating trend significance.